asantaga/wiserHomeAssistantPlatform/README.md

  - Fixed support for Binary sensors with threshold sensors - issue #530
  - Fixed incompatibility with Python3.13 and HA2024.12 - issue #535
  - Fixed events not correctly firing for climate changes - issue #526
+ - Changed all hot water related sensors to now belong to a hot water device

 - v3.4.12
   - Fixed issue assigning schedules with non ascii characters in name - issue #509